-La esquina habanera / Willy Chirino feat.
-Hansel y Raúl
+Havana's corner / Willy Chirino feat.
+Hansel and Raul

 Nostalgia for a past, logically, grows over time regardless of whether that past is marked by the trace of the most abysmal irreversibilities.
 The Havana of the 50s, musical, contradictory, shot at every turn, is an inevitable deposit of longings on the part of those who physically separated from it.
 But it is also fertile ground, no matter how distant it may be in time and space, to insist on an identity and develop a consistent musical work like that of Willy Chirino.

-This song from the album Don't look at the cover (Planet Records, 2009) is undoubtedly one of the most popular by David Calzado and the Charanga Habanera, which —in conjunction with El Chacal— tells the story of someone who leaves but misses so many things from his country that is not really happy.
-Chauvinist?
-Yes, sure, but what can compete with Los Van Van?
+This song from the album Don't look at the cover (Planet Records, 2009) is undoubtedly one of the most popular of David Calzado y la Charanga Habanera, which —together with El Chacal— tells the story of someone who leaves but misses so many things about his country that he never becomes really happy. chauvinist?
+Yes, of course, but what can compete with Los Van Van?